buildbot/buildbot/master/docs/manual/cfg-global.rst

 status to a web-view of your source control system.
 The parameter's value must be a callable.

+By default, buildbot is configure to generate revlinks for a number of open source hosting platforms.

 The callable takes the revision id and repository argument, and should return an URL to the revision.
 Note that the revision id may not always be in the form you expect, so code defensively.
 In particular, a revision of "??" may be